Jump to

 5. How often do I need to get a vehicle inspection as an UberBLACK driver?

-You only need to get a vehicle inspection as often as a standard UberX driver.
 Requirements may vary based on local regulations, but in most cases, you will only need to bring your car into an eligible mechanic once a year.

 To make the process easier, many Uber Greenlight Hubs offer inspections for free.